GrammAcc/linearmoney/documentation/md/linear_money_model.md

 *Unit of account* is also so simple it's not often thought about.
 It means that we have to be able to use *units* of the object in order to value other objects.
-This property is required in order for the object to be a *medium of exchange* or a *store of value* since we can't exchange the object for any other arbitrary object without valuing the other objects in units of our medium, and we can't have value stored into the future unless we can value the object in terms of what we can exchange it for.
+This property is required in order for the object to be a *medium of exchange* or a *store of value*.
+This is because we can't exchange the object for another arbitrary object without valuing the other object in units of our medium.
+We also can't have value stored into the future unless we can value the object in terms of what we can exchange it for.